jl-/postifycss-loader/README.md

-### webpack loader for css purify and deduplication
+### webpack loader for css purify and deduplicate, remove unused and duplicated css

 ---